aplotnyk/sql_dwh_project/sql_dwh_readme.md

 # SQL Data Warehouse Project 🏢

-A real-world data warehouse built with SQL Server that transforms messy operational data into clean, analytics-ready insights.
+Building real-world data warehouse with SQL Server that transforms an operational data into clean, analytics-ready insights.
 Think of it as giving raw business data a complete makeover!

 ## 🎯 What's This All About?

 I built an end-to-end data warehouse that takes data from CRM and ERP systems, cleans it up, and makes it ready for business intelligence.
-The project covers sales analytics, customer intelligence, and product performance tracking.
+The project covers sales analytics, customer metrics, and product performance tracking.

-**Learning Journey:** This project was inspired by the Udemy course "Building a Modern Data Warehouse - Data Engineering Bootcamp" by Baraa Khatib Salkini, which I enhanced with additional analytics and custom reporting views.

 ### The Cool Part 🌟
 Using the **Medallion Architecture** (Bronze → Silver → Gold), the data goes through multiple quality checks and transformations: